tofetpuzo/LAMP/project/project1.md

 ### PHP INSTALLATION

-To install php, the directoryIndedx settings must be changed to allow the index.php file take precedence, i used a text editor such as nano or vim to edit the configuration.
+To install php, the directoryIndedx settings must be changed to allow the index.php file take precedence, I used a text editor such as nano or vim to edit the configuration.
 I ran this command

 `:~$ nano /etc/apache2/mods-enabled/dir.conf`

 ![filehtml](./images/filehtml.png)

-I had to reload apache to effect the changee,using this command:
+I had to reload apache to effect the change,using this command:

 `:~$ sudo systemctl reload apache2`

-To test that php is correctly installed on the server, I created a new file with php extension in the folder(/var/www/projectlamp) earlier created, and used a text editor such as nano to write a program which gives information about php.
+To test that php is correctly installed on the server, I created a new file with a php extension in the folder(/var/www/projectlamp) earlier created, and used a text editor such as nano to write a program which gives information about php.

 ![filehtml](./images/php.png)